storesafe/cordova-sqlcipher-adapter/README.md

 ## Announcements

-- SQLCipher version `3.4.0` for Android
+- SQLCipher version `3.4.0` for Android/iOS/Windows
 - Windows 10 UWP is now supported by this version ~~- along with Windows 8.1 and Windows Phone 8.1~~
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option
 - Added simple sql batch query function